Billy Joel: 2014–2025: Madison Square Garden residency, "Turn the Lights Back On", and recent health updates

 On June 1, 2023, Joel announced that his residency at Madison Square Garden would end in July 2024 with his 104th performance in the series, marking his 150th lifetime performance at the venue.
 On January 22, 2024, Joel announced his first new pop single in years (and only his second pop song in more than two decades), "Turn the Lights Back On", which was released on February 1.

 On May 23, 2025, Joel canceled every concert on his itinerary following a diagnosis of normal pressure hydrocephalus.
 By July 2025, Joel told People, as well as Bill Maher, that he felt better.

 On June 4, 2025, the first installment of Billy Joel: And So It Goes, a two-part HBO documentary about Joel, premiered at the opening night of the 24th Tribeca Film Festival, New York.
 It aired on HBO and HBO Max on July 18, with the second part being shown a week later.
 Shortly afterwards, a 155-track playlist, comprising 115 songs plus audio clips from the documentary, was released on streaming services.
-This included previously unreleased live and demo recordings, such as Joel's first live performance of "Scenes from an Italian Restaurant".
+This included previously unreleased live and demo recordings, such as Joel's first live performance of "Scenes from an Italian Restaurant" (which was previously seen on Billy Joel's official YouTube channel from Greenvale 1977).